slint-ui/slint/docs/language/src/reference/properties.md

 }
 ```

-All properties declared at the top level of a component that are not `private` are accessible from the outside when using a component as an element, or via the
+All properties declared at the top level of a component that aren't `private` are accessible from the outside when using a component as an element, or via the
 language bindings from the business logic.

 ## Bindings